MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/OMNET++/Create_run_results_extraction.md

 Step 1: Start the OMNeT++ IDE
 ---------------------
-Open the OMNeT++ IDE by running the "omnetpp" executable from the installation directory.
+Open the OMNeT++ IDE by running the "omnetpp" executable fromin the "mingwenv" terminal.

 Step 2: Create a new project
 ---------------------